staff0rd/documentation/commercial/cluster-with-manager-nodes.md

 ### Manager Configuration

 Again, all three nodes are similar in configuration.

-The important configuration points are the:
+The important configuration points are:

-- IP addresses for the internal and external interfaces.
+- The IP addresses for the internal and external interfaces.
 - The ports for the HTTP endpoints.
 - The log location.
 - The DNS information about other nodes.